 San Francisco and Ripple Wine, 1968

 When 18-year-old Randy Rhody hosted a party for Allen Ginsberg, the famous beatnik said to him, “You shake hands with a cloud.”
-It was 1966 in Lincoln, Nebraska, where Rhody was an aspiring poet.
-Three years later Doubleday published the youth’s antiwar poem in a protest anthology alongside Ginsberg and a cornucopia of venerated writers.
+It was 1966 in Lincoln, Nebraska, where the youth was an aspiring poet.
+Three years later Doubleday published his antiwar poem in a protest anthology alongside Ginsberg and a cornucopia of venerated writers.

 "How does it feel?
 To be on your own

 Like a complete unknown